sahedw/cheat-sheet-prio1/README.md

 - we're using the use-local-storage-state library from npm
 - you can use it as a drop-in replacement for the useState hook (commented out in the example below).
 - the first argument is the key under which the browser will store the data.
-The second argument stats with the defaultCalue and is required.
+The second argument starts with the defaultValue and is required.

 ```js
 // import { useState } from "react";